The key distinction between virtual and physical cards is that virtual cards only exist in digital format.

 Nowadays, numerous physical cards also offer online customization options, allowing users to set spending limits and tweak certain settings.
 Nevertheless, the extent of customization available online is typically not as comprehensive as those offered by virtual cards.

 Moreover, when it comes to freezing or closing the card, it's usually still necessary to contact the card issuer directly.

 Processing Company Payments

-Virtual cards automatically log transaction information into the company card management system.
+Many virtual cards can also be integrated with other systems, such as accounting software or automatically logging transaction information into the company card management system.